 Washington concealed weapon permits are processed in approximately 30 days for those possessing a Washington driver’s license and 90 days without one.

-How much does an Washington concealed weapon permit cost?
+How much does a Washington concealed weapon permit cost?

-The fee for a Washington concealed weapon permit is $55.25.
+The fee for a Washington concealed weapon permit is $36.00 plus fingerprinting cost so the total cost may vary.

 What are the requirements for a Washington concealed weapon permit?